-In the first post I described the sequencer, a circuit that provided discrete timing signals to space operations apart.
-In the second post I mentioned the Timing matrix that was run by these signals and orchestrated a dance of control signals in time.
+In the first post, I described the sequencer, a circuit that provided discrete timing signals to space operations apart.
+In the second post, I mentioned the Timing matrix that was run by these signals and orchestrated the dance of control signals in time.

 This article is about making it all alive and kicking within an FPGA solution.

-To make that happen, we need to design a simple "board" that contains our CPU, add some ROM (to hold the boot code), RAM (for the stack) and, well, let's pick an UART as the simplest IO we can implement and to let the design expresses itself through it!
+To make that happen, we need to design a simple “board” that contains our CPU, add some ROM (to hold the boot code), RAM (for the stack), and, well, let’s pick a UART as the simplest IO we can implement and to let the design expresses itself through it!

 The folder “host” contains a definition of a board described here.

 The folder “tools/zmac” contains Z80 assembly-level code to run.
 In this case, we will run a test program that will print “Hello, World!” through the UART and using a simple CP/M software interface.

 This is a host FPGA board that I was using:

 Update: I have switched to using the Altera DE-1 board since the FPGA board shown above was missing the external static RAM memory.
 SRAM is very simple to use and needs no controller code as the SDRAM does; it is a crucial component if you want to implement a retro computer such as Sinclair ZX Spectrum.